togashidm/Machine-Learning-ExerciseTracking/README.md

 ***************************************************

 ###Summary:
-Nowadays, to improve the life quality more and more people are practising sports.
-The practising not only improve the body physical conditions or fitness but also decrease the likelihood of many ills related to sedentary life style, such as heart diseases.
+Nowadays, to improve the quality of life  more and more people are practising sports.Prcatice not only improves the body's physical condition or fitness but also decreases the likelihood of many ills related to a sedentary life style, such as heart disease.
 But, it is not only the act or quantity of doing physical exercise that matters.
-Many people usually forget that physical exercises when are done in the wrong way, they are, on one hand, less effective.
-On the other hand they can be very damaging causing undesirable injuries.
+Many people usually forget that physical exercise when done in the wrong way, may be less effective.
+But on the other hand they can also be very damaging causing undesirable injuries.
 Therefore, the right way to perform the exercise is considered a top priority.
 This project is based on the work made by Veloso *et al.* "Qualitative Activity Recognition of Weight Lifting Exercises".
-The authors have mounted sensors in six male volunteers to lift a relatively light dumbbell (1.25kg).
-Five different ways (only one correct) to perform the lift exercise were monitored by the sensors.
-The data collected were analysed and a machine learning model was built to assess the correctness and feedback the user at real-time; increasing the likelihood of the exercise effectiveness.
+The authors mounted sensors in six male volunteers to lift a relatively light dumbbell (1.25kg) weight.
+Five different ways (where only one is correct) to perform the lifting exercise were monitored by the sensors.
+The data collected were analysed and a machine learning model was built to assess the correctness and feedback to the user in real-time; increasing the likelihood of the exercise effectiveness.

 ###Scope:
 As part of the Coursera assessment, the report described here are restricted to answer the followings: